WVURAIL/dspira/_posts/2020-07-25-HornOperation_runningSpectrometer.md

 categories: ['Observing']
 order: 5
 meta_description: "Run the DSPIRA spectrometer in GNU Radio.
 Follow the startup steps, choose the receiver settings, and begin viewing radio telescope data."
+equipment: "An assembled telescope, powered amplifier, configured receiver, and computer with the spectrometer application.
+Provide a writable data folder."
+preparation: "Complete telescope and software setup.
+Check receiver settings, output paths, and computer power settings before starting an observation."
 ---

 The video shown [here](https://youtu.be/50B2Uv-SoDY) explains the features in this program.